guptasarthak328/hackrfsdr_sweep_pi/README.md

 2. SERVER PORT
     - A port that isn't being utilised by your PC.

-#### Transfering file to Raspberry Pi
+#### Transfering sdr_client.py to Raspberry Pi

-Using SCP to transfer files wireless you can transfer the edited sdr_client.py to the Raspberry Pi.
+Using SCP to transfer files wireless, such that you can transfer the edited sdr_client.py to the Raspberry Pi.

 Details here: https://spellfoundry.com/docs/copying-files-to-and-from-raspberry-pi-and-mac/#:~:text=Copying%20Files%20From%20Raspberry%20Pi%20To%20A%20Mac,-SCP&text=Open%20a%20terminal%20window%20and,the%20filename%20and%20the%20%E2%80%9C.%E2%80%9D